haxorof/ansible-role-docker-ce/README.md

 ### On the road to CIS security compliant Docker engine installation

-This minimal example below show what kind of role configuration that is required to pass the [Docker bench](https://github.com/docker/docker-bench-security) checks.
+This minimal example below show what kind of role configuration that is required to pass the [Docker bench](https://github.com/docker/docker-bench-security) checks:
-However this configuration setup devicemapper in a certain way which will create logical volumes for the containers.
-Simplest is to have at least 3 GB of free space available in the partition.
-Since Docker v17.06 it is possible to just set the storage option `dm.directlvm_device` to make Docker create the necessary volumes:

 ```yaml
 - hosts: docker